PREPARING IMAGES FOR DIGITAL PROJECTION

 - Rename the file as per this example: NPS-your initials-filename (you can use hyphen or underscore)

 This is for two reasons, it ensures all your images are shown together.
 It also ensures the person who has to download the files can quickly and easily identify the correct ones.

 - Please have the images in a folder named NPS at the top level of the directory, not tucked away several folder layers down for us to guess where they might be.

 - Please only bring files with the extension .jpg.
 Our system is set up to handle jpeg files.

 Media – how you bring your files to the meeting:

-Image files can be accepted only on USB flash drive.
+Alternatively image files can be accepted on a USB flash drive.
 Ideally there should not be any additional files on the media.
 If you do have other files please make sure the images are in a clearly labeled folder.